How can we help?

 A trusted contact person (TCP) is someone we can reach out to if we have concerns of possible financial exploitation or diminished mental capacity.

 Selecting a TCP is optional and is intended as an additional layer to help protect clients in the event that CI Direct Investing has concerns about its client’s mental capacity or concerns of potential financial abuse.
-By completing the TCP form, CI Direct Investing can contact the individual(s) selected in case they have a concern about your account, primarily due to the reasons listed below.
+By naming a TCP, CI Direct Investing can contact the individual selected in case they have a concern about your account, primarily due to the reasons listed below.

 When would a trusted contact person be contacted by us?